 Responsibilities

-Work well with the team of physical education teachers and the broader CAJ staff
+Work well with the team of middle school teachers, other teachers, and the broader CAJ staff

 Start Date